Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 \subsection{The fattening of the radial slit configurations and the critical graph map}

-In B\"{o}dig\-heimer's construction there is a natural admissible metric fat graph associated to a configuration; the unstable critical graph.
-This is the graph obtained by considering inner boundaries of the annuli and the complements of the slit segments and glueing these together according to the combinatorial data.
-The inner boundaries of the annuli give the admissible cycles of the graph and the incoming leaves are placed at the positive real line of each annuli.
-The outgoing leaves are built using marked points on the outgoing boundary components.
-This graph gets a canonical fat graph structure from sitting inside the surface $S(L)$.
+There is a natural admissible metric fat graph associated to a radial slit configuration; the unstable critical graph obtained by taking the inner boundaries of the annuli and the complements of the slit segments and gluing these together according to the combinatorial data.
+The inner boundaries of the annuli give the admissible cycles of the graph and the incoming leaves are placed at the positive real line of each annulus.
+The outgoing leaves are obtained from marked points on the outgoing boundary components.
+This graph gets a canonical fat graph structure as a subspace of the surface $S(L)$.

 We now make this definition precise.
-Because we fixed the outer radii of the annuli, we shorten $\bA^{(i)}_{R_i}$ to $\bA_i$.
+Because we fixed the outer radii of the annuli, we shorten $\smash{\bA^{(i)}_{R_i}}$ to $\bA_i$.
+Recall the subsets $\alpha^\pm_i$ and $\beta^\pm_i$ in the sector $F_i$, defined in Definition \ref{def_alphabeta}.
+These lie in a pair of distinct radial segments of $F_i$, unless it is a thin sector in which case they lie in a single radial segment.
 To a radial slit configuration $L\in\QRad$ we associate a space $E_L$ defined as follows:

-\begin{definition}The space $E_L$ is given by
+\begin{definition}The space $\overline{E}_L$ is given by